-Students in England fell behind by average of three months during lockdown, study finds
+Students in England fell behind by average of three months during shutdown, study finds

 Mary Bousted, joint general secretary of the National Education Union, told the BBC that the government needed to hire new “qualified teachers not currently in post” to help reduce class sizes and ease the burden on the teachers already in place.

-Britain’s main opposition party, Labour, has called for Britain’s summer 2021 school exams to be delayed, pointing to the chaotic situation this summer after an algorithm used estimate how students would have done on exams they weren’t able to take because of the coronavirus lockdown.
+Britain’s main opposition party, Labour, has called for Britain’s summer 2021 school exams to be delayed, pointing to the chaotic situation this summer after an algorithm estimated how students would have done on exams they weren’t able to take because of the coronavirus.

-After that system appeared to give students at exclusive fee-paying private schools higher grades but penalize top-performing students from disadvantaged backgrounds, the government was forced to reverse course and award students grades based on teacher assessment.
+After that system appeared to give students at exclusive fee-paying private schools higher grades but penalized top-performing students from disadvantaged backgrounds, the government was forced to reverse course and award students grades based on teacher assessment.